 - Demonstrate knowledge and display behaviors of the professional aspects of tutoring and mentoring students including dispositions, reflective practice, and classroom observation.

-- Demonstrate knowledge of how to provide pedagogical supports in urban schools with high-needs and culturally diverse students.
+- Demonstrate knowledge of how to provide pedagogical supports in urban schools with and culturally diverse students.